dion-/autoheal/README.md

 ### _Model used_

-Using GPT-4 is much more reliable than GPT-3.5-turbo because it's generally produces better results and has a larger token limit.
-I do not have access, but suspect OpenAI's 32k token model will enable greater effectiveness.
+Using GPT-4 is much more reliable than GPT-3.5-turbo because it generally produces better results and has a larger token limit.
+I do not have access, but suspect OpenAI's 32k token model will enable much more effective strategies in the near future.

 <br/>

 ## Test Driven Development + AI workflow

-GPT-4 is very capable at writing code, however it can be challenging describing the specifics of the software you want to develop to GPT-4 as well as verify the software behaves as you intend.
-Automated tests can serve as a way to precisely describe the specificiations of software and to verify its functionality.
+GPT-4 is very capable at writing code, however it can be challenging describing the specifics of the software you want to develop to GPT-4 as well as verify the software behaves in the intended way without subtle bugs.
+Automated tests can serve as a way to precisely describe the specifications of software and to automatically verify intended functionality.
 TDD can be used to more precisely steer GPT-4's development power.

 <br/>